gitops-tech/gitops-tech.github.io/case-study.md

 ### Building Container Images with Google Cloud Build

 Google Cloud Build uses the `cloudbuild.yaml` file in the root of the repository to find the steps to execute the build.
-For this project, first the Go binaries need to be build.
+Our example project is a small Go application, so first the Go binaries are built.
-Then, the container image is build, tagged and pushed to the Google Container Registry.
+Then, Google Cloud Build builds the container image, tagges it and pushes it to the Google Container Registry.
-The following `cloudbuild.yaml` file can also be found on [GitHub](https://github.com/gitops-tech).
+You can also find the following `cloudbuild.yaml` file on [GitHub](https://github.com/gitops-tech).

 ```yaml
 steps: